 In.
 The new publisher to join was Bath Information and Data Services

 (BIDS).
-Discussions on BIDS' involvement had extended from March 1997,
+Discussions on BIDS' involvement started in March 1997, and it

-and it formally joined the project in March 1998 with a representative
+formally joined the project in March 1998 with a representative on the

-on the project steering group.
-Among its activities BIDS is a journals
+project steering group.
+Among its activities BIDS is a journals aggregator,

-aggregator, and the aim is to apply some of the linking strategies developed
+and the aim is to apply some of the linking strategies developed in the

-in the project across the range of journals in its Journals Online service.
+project across the range of journals in its Journals Online service.
+This

-This arrangement added no new resources to the existing Open Journals.
+arrangement added no new resources to the existing Open Journals.
+Investigations

 Out.
 Chapman & Hall left the project in March 1998 after